olivia-johnson/FluctuatingSelectionNe/README.md

 ### Genome-wide simulations

-To run simulations use the following code
+To run simulations use the following code,

 ```ruby
 slim -d results_dir=${results_dir} -d fit=${fitness} -d  L=${loci} -d y=${epistasis} -d rep=${rep} timeseries_Ne_short.slim
 ```
-Where results_dir is the path where you want output to be written to, fitness is either 0 (to turn off fitness function) or 1 (to engage fluctuating fitness model), loci is the number of initial seasonal loci you want drawn onto the genome, epistasis is the parameter _y_, and rep is the replicate number.
+results_dir is the path where you want output to be written to, fitness is either 0 (to turn off fitness function) or 1 (to engage fluctuating fitness model), loci is the number of initial seasonal loci you want drawn onto the genome, epistasis is the parameter _y_, and rep is the replicate number.

 > [!IMPORTANT]
 > You must first run constant timeseries genome-wide simulations with fitness = 1 to determine the seasonal dominance and effect size of each locus.
 These values are used across simulation types (i.e. [capping](offcap_timeseries.slim) and [seasonal](seasonal_ne.slim)) but are only generated in [timeseries_Ne_short.slim](timeseries_Ne_short.slim) simulations with fitness acting.